kotekan/kotekan/docs/sphinx/dev/dev_style_guide.rst

 File Organization
 ------------------

-* ``kotekanProcess`` files should be placed in the **lib/processes/** folder, and named in *camelCase* to match the process class they contain.
+* ``kotekanProcess`` files should be placed in the **lib/processes/** folder, and named in *CamelCase* to match the process class they contain.

 * Accelerator interfaces (such as e.g. OpenCL or CUDA) should create their own folder within **lib/**, for storage of kernel handling objects and the kernels themselves.

 * Support scripts and components can be placed in the **script/** folder.